jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/01-Population-Points.md

 The default Basic map view is not centered on the United States.
 Mapbox Studio recognizes that the data you have uploaded is focused on a different location, so it displays the message *"This tileset isn't available from your map view."* Click **Go to data**, and the map view will refocus on the United States.

 Your new layer will be highlighted on the x-ray map.
-If it doesn't not ;look like the image below, you mauy need to change the "Type" to "Circle".
+If it doesn't not ;look like the image below, you may need to change the "Type" to "Circle".

 <p align="center">
   <img src="Images/zray.png">